syophie/Urban-Influence-on-Welfare/README_Urban-premiums_real-vs-nominal-income.md

 Supporting questions:
 - How does the wage premium change with distance from the city centre?
 - Is the premium concentrated among high-skill occupations?
-- How much of the premium is driven by: location (proximity) and worker characteristics (education, occupation)
+- How much of the premium is driven by: location (proximity to CBD / high job density areas) and worker characteristics (education, occupation)

 ### Economic Frameworks
 This project tests key mechanisms from urban labour economics: